1. What is a Music Visualizer?

 How do I make a music visualizer for YouTube?

-To make a music visualizer for YouTube: (1) Choose a visualizer tool, like ImgTool.app, (2) Upload your audio file, (3) Select a visual style, (4) Customize colors and add text/logos, (5) Export at 1080p or higher in 16:9 aspect ratio, (6) Upload to YouTube.
+To make a music visualizer for YouTube: (1) Choose a visualizer tool, like ImgTool.app, (2) Upload your audio file, (3) Select a visual style, (4) Customize colors and add text/logos, (5) Export in 16:9 at 720p, HD, or 4K depending on your setup and pass status, (6) Upload to YouTube.
+ImgTool’s export modal can also open YouTube’s upload page directly after export.
 The entire process typically takes 10-15 minutes plus export time.

 Can I use a music visualizer with copyrighted music?